Discuss • Prevent • Save Lives

 The death of a child is a tragic event, especially if that death could have been prevented.
 Keeping Kids Alive (KKA) in Wisconsin is a system of multidisciplinary county and regional-based review teams.
 The purpose of these teams is to better understand the risk factors and circumstances surrounding a child’s death and to develop policy and program recommendations to prevent future deaths.

-Keeping Kids Alive Guidebook
+Keeping Kids Alive Overview

-Sudden Unexpected Infant Death Report: Data from 2015-2018 (Released 2021)
+Sudden Unexpected Infant Death Report: Data from 2019-2021 (Released 2024)

 Infant mortality is a national and local public health concern.
 View the most recent SUID data in Wisconsin.